 So Enjoy, Learn And Share This Resource With Those You Care About!

 What Is Sleep Apnea

 Sleep apnea is a sleep disorder characterized by pauses in breathing or periods of shallow breathing during sleep.
 Each pause can last for a few seconds to a few minutes, and they happen several times a night.
-In it's most common form, this is followed by loud snoring.
+In it's a most common form, this is followed by loud snoring.

 There Are Three Types Of Sleep Apnea:

 - Mixed Sleep Apnea (Both Central Sleep Apnea And Obstructive Sleep Apnea)